balmjs/balmjs.github.io/docs/v2/config/scripts.md

 ```

 :warning: **TIPS:** Separating styles from scripts for modular management is more conducive to project maintenance and expansion, See BalmJS advanced usage - [Code Splitting](../advanced/code-splitting.md).

+## scripts.ie8

+`scripts.ie8: boolean = false`

+> New in 2.2.0

+Supporting Internet Explorer 8 and below (IE6-8).
+[IE compatibility config](../advanced/recipes.html#ie-compatibility).

+> If enabled `scripts.ie8`, `scripts.hot` will be disabled.

+> :warning: **TIPS:** In IE8 `Object.defineProperty` can only be used on DOM objects.
+This is unfortunate as it's required to set getters and setters.
+Due to this if you plan on supporting IE8 or below then the usage of getters and setters isn't recommended.